Golf: Tiger may just have to get stuck in and return: Donald

-WATFORD, England Former world number one Luke Donald spoke with the benefit of experience on Tuesday when the Briton suggested Tiger Woods
+WATFORD, England (Reuters) - Former world number one Luke Donald spoke with the benefit of experience on Tuesday when the Briton suggested Tiger Woods

 may have to simply grit his teeth and commit to a definite comeback date.